Navy Medical Corps: What to Expect

 Promotion opportunities are regularly available but competitive and based on performance.

-The Navy offers generous scholarships, financial assistance and continuing education programs.
+The Navy offers generous scholarships, financial assistance and continuing education programs, allowing you to finish your education with little or no debt.

-The Navy may pay for your medical education.
-You don’t need to attend a military medical school.
+The Navy may pay for your medical education, and you don't need to attend a military medical school.
 Attend a school of your choice and you may emerge debt-free.
 With the Navy Health Professions Scholarship Program (HPSP), you may receive 100% tuition coverage during medical school, plus a monthly stipend, reimbursement of expenses and up to $20,000 sign-on bonus.
-Or, with the Navy Health Services Collegiate Program (HSCP), you may receive from $157,000 to $269,000 while attending medical school.
+With the Navy Health Services Collegiate Program (HSCP), you may receive from $157,000 to $269,000 while attending medical school.
 This includes a monthly military salary, a housing allowance, and a comprehensive health care benefits package.

 Residents may get supplemental income in medical residency through the Navy Financial Assistance Program (FAP), which may offer you $275,000 or more during your medical residency, including an annual $45,000 grant, a monthly stipend and reimbursement for out-of-pocket expenses.

-Practicing physicians can receive a sign-on bonus of up to $400,000 when you qualify.
+Practicing physicians can receive a sign-on bonus of up to $400,000 if they qualify.

 All offers have many variables.
 To get details and find out which offer would benefit you most, request a medical recruiter contact you.